-He is Editor in Chief of Frontier Psychiatrist, a daily online arts magazine that has published 1000+ articles with 700,000+ site visits since its inception in 2010.
-He writes for the site about music, books, and culture, oversees staff writers in New York and Chicago, and has edited hundreds of articles by 100+ contributors.
+He is Editor in Chief of Frontier Psychiatrist, a daily online arts magazine that has published 1000+ articles with 750,000+ site visits since its inception in 2010.
+He writes for the site about music, books, and culture, and oversees staff writers in New York and Chicago, and contributors nationwide.
 The site’s 100% original content includes reviews, essays, interviews with musicians, writers, and artists, photography, and more.

 As a freelance editor, he has advised writers on short stories, novels, nonfiction books, screenplays, stage plays, and dissertations.
 He was also story adviser to his brother’s film How to Grow a Band, which documents mandolin virtuoso and MacArthur Genius Grant winner Chris Thile and his band Punch Brothers.